paper-trail-gem/paper_trail/README.md

 PaperTrail will call your proc with the current article and store the result in the `author_id` column of the `versions` table.
+Don't forget to add any such columns to your `versions` table.

 ### Advantages of Metadata